Updated May 2019

 In a nutshell

-Fundraising idea: clothing drive that pays for unwanted clothes, shoes, sheets and soft toys
+Fundraising idea: clothing drive that pays for unwanted clothes, shoes and sheets

 Suitable for: schools, playgroups, sports clubs